 One thing we hope to gain from this petition is sensible, humane immigration reform from Congress to eliminate and rethink these draconian immigration bars.

 Americans should not have to be forced into exile or have to endure separation from their parents, children, spouses, and friends for so many years to decades.
 Such a punishment would be fitting for a violent offender or drug trafficker, but not for immigrants of good moral character.
-Congress should provide unconditional amnesty to deported immigrants for humanitarian purposes so that millions of Americans are not grieving over the absence of their loved ones for a decade.
+Congress should provide a reasonable solution to deported immigrants for humanitarian purposes so that millions of Americans are not grieving over the absence of their loved ones for a decade.

 III.
 The Stakes